-Notes: NL data are consolidated at the level of the resident enterprise group.
-Data on NFC debt for BG and CY are not available owing to national confidentiality constraints.
-Three year averages are not available for BG,CY,CZ,DK,GR,IE,RO,SK.
+NL data are consolidated at the level of the resident enterprise group.
+Data on NFC debt for BG are not available owing to national confidentiality constraints.

+Data on NFC debt for FI and UK are not available.
+Data for LU refer to series up to Q3 2014.
+Three year averages are not available for BG,CY,CZ,DK,FI,GR,IE,SK and UK.